microfocus-idol/idol-rich-media-tutorials/tutorials/appendix/Lua_tips.md

 <!-- /TOC -->

+## Introduction

 For an introduction to the Lua language, look no further than [lua.org](https://www.lua.org/pil/contents.html).

+In Media Server we use Lua to apply custom logic.
+This provides an enormous flexibility that makes complex requirements easy to deliver:

+- Preparing a recording of a telephone call for a court hearing, you want to detect when a specific person's name is mentioned and bleep it out.
+- If running license plate recognition in Mexico City, you want alert on plates ending in "5" or "6" on Mondays, when they are [forbidden from being out on the road](https://en.wikipedia.org/wiki/Hoy_No_Circula).
+- When monitoring cars at a junction, you want to detect when a number plate crossed the stop line within a specific time interval after you detect the traffic light changes to red.
+- While monitoring a building entrance, you want to produce a face recognition alert when a person comes into view, but if they move out of the scene and then come back within a specified time, you do not want to be alerted again.
+- When exporting a video to show people-tracking in a crowded scene, you want to overlay each person with a different colored box.

+Media Server includes many example Lua scripts, which you can see under `configurations/lua`.

+To support writing your own Lua scripts, Media Server also provides helper functions.
+See the [reference guide](https://www.microfocus.com/documentation/idol/IDOL_12_8/MediaServer_12.8_Documentation/Help/index.html#Lua/LuaFunctions.htm) for more details.

 ## Logging

-When developing your own Lua scripts, it is obviously useful to be able to log values to check your logic.
-Media Server provides a logging function to do just that, which is used as follows:
+When developing your own Lua scripts, it is obviously very useful to be able to log values to check your logic.
+Media Server provides a logging helper function to do just that, which is used as follows:

 ```lua
 function pred(record)